Celebrating a century plus one more year of life

 He was the second son of Jim and Ida Wise, born 18 years after his brother, Clarence, was born.
 He learned to drive at an early age driving a Model T Ford — he says he was 12 years old at the time – and much of his life has centered around driving, which he still does a lot of to this day.

-He met Alberta when they were children, and the couple was married in the early 1940s.
+He met his wife Alberta when they were children, and the couple was married in the early 1940s.

 Continuing the family tradition, they had two sons, Warren and Wayne, separated by over 18 years.
 The couple has three grandchildren, six great-grandchildren and eight great-great-grandchildren, as well as those who have married into the family.

-Wise joined the U.S. Army in 1942 and shipped off to basic training.
-He served in the European Theater of World War II as a member of the 489th Service Battery in the 7th Armored Division of Patton’s 3rd Army, landing at Omaha Beach in August 1944.
+Wise joined the U.S. Army in 1942, serving in the European Theater of World War II as a member of the 489th Service Battery in the 7th Armored Division of Patton’s 3rd Army, landing at Omaha Beach in August 1944.

 His primary responsibility was acting as the Jeep driver for the company commander, Milton Borcherding.
 He helped hold the line at St. Vith during the Battle of the Bulge and drove across the bridge at Remagen.